LykkeCity/BCNExplorer/README.md

   *  SqlConnString - Connection string that points to the MS SQL Server database with asset balance changes information
   *  SharedStorageConnString - Connection string that points to the queue which handles slack notifications.
   *  NinjaIndexerCredentials - Connection credentials that points to Azure Table Storage with NbitCoin ninja blockchain info
+  *	 AssetBalanceChanges - connection string and db name to mongodb database, which contains data about colored asset changes